jcolinb/FeedReader/README.md

 1. Clone or download this repository.
 2. Make sure you are connected to the internet.
 3. Open index.html in your favorite browser.
-4. The first feed in the list**\*** will load automatically.
+4. The first feed in the list<sup>1</sup> will load automatically.
 Click on the menu to list the other feeds.
 Click one to load a new feed.

-**\*** The allFeeds object in app.js is an array containing all available feeds as objects with 2 properties:
+<sup>1</sup> The allFeeds object in app.js is an array containing all available feeds as objects with 2 properties:
 1. a "name" attribute with the feed's name.
 2. a "url" property with the feed's url.